Last Updated May 28, 2026

 Applications

-Low-power wildlife tracking devices support several conservation applications.
+Low-power wildlife tracking devices support several conservation and ecological monitoring applications:

 - monitoring animal migration routes